How to say can (potere): Italian grammar lesson 21

 Let’s look at some sentences to see when it’s suitable to use the verb potere.

-• To express the possibility to do something depending on external circumstances:
+• To express the possibility of doing something depending on external circumstances:

 Oggi piove, non possiamo andare al mare.

-Today is raining, we can’t go to the beach.
+Today it is raining, we can’t go to the beach.

 Marisa ha un forte mal di gola, non può parlare.